-4. Graduate subjects are indicated by the suffix G.
+Graduate subjects are indicated by the suffix G.

 As indicated above, a subject number is required to identify each subject in which a student is to be enrolled and for which a result is to be returned.
 Where students may take electives within a subject, they should desirably be enrolled initially in the particular elective, and the subject numbers allotted should clearly indicate the elective.
-Where it is not possible for a student to decide on an elective when enrolling or re-enrolling, and separate examinations are to be held in the electives.
-Schools should provide to the Examinations and Student Record Section in April (Session 1) and August (Session 2) the names of students taking each elective.
+Where it is not possible for a student to decide on an elective when enrolling or re-enrolling, and separate examinations are to be held in the electives, Schools should provide to the Examinations and Student Record Section in April (Session 1) and August (Session 2) the names of students taking each elective.
 Details of the actual dates in April and August are set out in the Calendar of Dates earlier in this volume.

-Those subjects taught in each Faculty are listed in full in the handbook of that Faculty, together with the subject description and the required textbook list, in the section entitled Subject Descriptions and Textbooks.
+Those subjects taught in each Faculty are listed in full in the handbook of that Faculty, in the section entitled Subject Descriptions.